Spora-Foundation/Spora/README.md

 # Tondi Chain
 # Tondi Chain

 **Tondi** is a high-throughput, privacy-first DAG blockchain tailored for client-side smart contract anchoring and digital asset settlement.
-Built on a heavily refactored version of Kaspa, Tondi delivers Taproot-native confidentiality, extreme concurrency, and native compatibility with RGB and other zero-knowledge protocols — all without sacrificing simplicity or auditability.
+Built on a heavily refactored version of Tondi, Tondi delivers Taproot-native confidentiality, extreme concurrency, and native compatibility with RGB and other zero-knowledge protocols — all without sacrificing simplicity or auditability.

 ---